Big Jake: Production

 Written as The Million Dollar Kidnapping, which was used as the shooting title, it was filmed from early October to early December 1970, in the Mexican states of Durango and Zacatecas, including scenes shot at the El Saltito waterfall and in the Sierra de Órganos National Park.

 John Wayne's son, Patrick, portrays James McCandles.
 Robert Mitchum's son, Christopher, portrays Michael McCandles.
 Wayne's youngest son, Ethan, portrays Little Jake.

+The picture was the final film for George Sherman in a directing career of more than 30 years, and Maureen O'Hara's last film with John Wayne and her last before her twenty-year retirement.